orbitalquark/textadept/docs/manual.md

 them to standard output (stdout), which Textadept replaces the original input text with.
 [`textadept.editing.filter_through()`][] describes how this feature determines stdin.

-**Note:** be careful when using commands that emit stdout while reading stdin (as opposed to emitting stdout only after stdin is closed).
+**Note:** when using the GTK or terminal versions of Textadept, be careful when using commands that emit stdout while reading stdin (as opposed to emitting stdout only after stdin is closed).
 Input that generates more output than stdout can buffer may hang Textadept.
 On Linux for example, stdout may only be able to hold 64K while there is still incoming input.
+The Qt version of Textadept does not exhibit this limitation.

 [`textadept.editing.filter_through()`]: api.html#textadept.editing.filter_through